TimCliff/condenser/app/help/en/faq.md

 ## How does Steemit work?

-Steemit is attached to the Steem blockchain and cryptocurrency.
-Everyday the best content, as measured by upvotes, is rewarded with cryptocurrency coming from inflation.
+Steemit is a social media platform that works by having the crowd reward the crowd for their content.
+It does this thanks to the Steem blockchain and cryptocurrency; Steem is 'minted' daily and distributed to content producers according to the votes they get.

 ## How does Steemit differ from other social media websites?